-- Athletic, sport, specific running or cross-training shoes are required (no fashion sneakers will be permitted, i.e. Mary Janes, slides, mules or aftersport shoes) - Shoes with laces or Velcro closures are required (no elastics) - (Shoes must be tied throughout the entire class) - Shoes must be worn with socks - Shoes must have a closed-in heel and toe - · Shoes must support the heel - Water shoes that are worn in water, at the beach, or in a pool or shower are not allowed - Shoes with platforms are not allowed - Shoes that have a strap with a buckle are not allowed - Sport sandals are not allowed - High heels on shoes are not allowed - Skate board sneakers are not allowed - Shoes with pop-up wheels are not allowed (even if the wheels are removed) - Rubber clog-type shoes (i.e. Crocs, etc.) are not allowed - Shoes must pass the "kick test" they cannot fly off when foot is kicked forward - Send your child to school wearing what you would wear to a fitness center
+- Athletic, sport, specific running or cross-training shoes are required (no fashion sneakers will be permitted, i.e. Mary Janes, slides, mules or aftersport shoes)

+- Shoes must be worn with socks

+- Shoes must have a closed-in heel and toe

+- Shoes must support the heel

+- Water shoes that are worn in water, at the beach, or in a pool or shower are not allowed

+- · Shoes with platforms are not allowed

+- Shoes that have a strap with a buckle are not allowed

+- · Sport sandals are not allowed

+- High heels on shoes are not allowed

+- Skate board sneakers are not allowed

+- Shoes with pop-up wheels are not allowed (even if the wheels are removed)

+- Rubber clog-type shoes (i.e. Crocs, etc.) are not allowed

+Shoes must pass the "kick test" - they cannot fly off when foot is kicked forward Send your child to school wearing what you would wear to a fitness center